Ulm-IQO/qudi-iqo-modules/docs/migrating_config_from_v0.1.md

 ## Module config

 The configuration for the following modules has changed substantially:
-- timeseries (formerly known as slow counter)
+- timeseries (LINK MISSING)
+Formerly known as slow counter.
+The new implantation is more flexible and allows more data sources (than the TTL counting supported by our old slow counter).

-- scanning (formely known as confocal)
+- scanning (LINK MISSING)
+Formely known as confocal.
+The refined version was rewritten from scratch and supports arbitrary input sources and axis configurations.

 For the following modules no/ only little changes should be required:
 - pulsed